-F. Sufficiency of Eligibility List
+B. Sufficiency of Eligibility List

-When an eligibility list for either a non-exempt or exempt position contains an insufficient number of applicants to make a competitive and informed hiring decision less than ten names, the Human Resources Director may (1) expire the list and establish a new list to provide a broader range of candidates or (2) may allow additional recruiting to add names to the existing list, in order to provide a broader range of candidates.
+When an eligibility list for either a non-exempt or exempt position contains an insufficient number of applicants to make a competitive and informed hiring decision the Human Resources Director may (1) expire the list and establish a new list to provide a broader range of candidates or (2) may allow additional recruiting to add names to the existing list, in order to provide a broader range of candidates.